 |---|---|---|

-The practical implication: AI extraction is more accurate than manual on the first pass for standard commercial leases.
-For complex non-standard documents, human review remains advantageous.
+The practical implication: AI extraction changes the review task from full-document reading to targeted validation.
+For complex non-standard documents, human review remains essential.

 Confidence Scoring Distribution